myIR, payments and more

 The Tool for business helps you get all your small business tax issues sorted quickly and simply.

-If you're in business, you'll need to complete and send us an income tax return, that is an IR3, IR4, IR6, IR7 or IR9.
+IR3 and IR3NR customers who earn income other than salary and wages will need to file an income tax return.
+If you're in business, you'll need to complete and send us an income tax return, that is an IR4, IR6, IR7, IR8, IR9 or IR44.
 Find out more about the types of business income tax returns, the due dates for completing them and the financial reporting you may need to do.

 Most businesses incur expenses when generating income and most of these can be deducted from its income to arrive at its net profit or taxable income.
 It is on this amount that you pay income tax.
 Certain business expenses that are paid for out of business income cannot be claimed as allowable business expenses.